-I keep a little bag with me with materials I can offer, usually remnants from a herbal project or blessing ritual . . . some handcrafted loose incense . . . sage leaves . . . tobacco . . . a pebble . . . cornmeal . . . some oatmeal.
-I always have a Bowl in my work room to gather these bits, then transfer them to my offering pouch as needed.
+I keep a little bag with me with materials I can offer, usually remnants from a herbal project or blessing ritual such as some handcrafted loose incense, sage leaves (or any local dried herb), sacred or ceremonial tobacco (or kinnikinnick, a local substitute), a favourite pebble, organic cornmeal, some milky oat tops, a pine cone, Rowan berries, etc. I always have a Bowl in my work room to gather these bits, then transfer them to my offering pouch as needed.

 What’s in your offering bag?